 Please read the following information regarding CE requirements:

 Certificates of attendance are suitable for use to meet professional development requirements for educators and clinicians.
-Attendees can earn up to 20 contact hours of credit by attending the four-day institute.
+Attendees can earn up to 20 contact hours of credit by attending the five-day institute.
 See details on the number of hours and types of credit below.

 In order to receive any professional development credits, you must fill out the evaluation/learning outcomes questionnaire and leave the form with institute staff.
 Certificates will be emailed to you 2-3 weeks after the institute.